BFC, IBCLC, LC, CBC, CLC… Confused about the differences?

 - Carry out a survey of local lactation services

-- Complete a reflective assignment
+- Complete two reflective communication assignments

 - Respond to lactation case studies